Ants in the Backyard

 This Citronella Ant is in the genus Lasius, but wasn't identified to species yet.
 It's about 4 mm long.

-This Hairless Rover Ant, Brachymyrmex depilis, is not usually seen.
+This Hairless Rover Ant is not usually seen.
 Its skin is so thin that it dries out if above the ground too long.
 So I was glad to see it up on a leaf.
+This year I even saw them in a Keeled Treehopper colony trying to nanny the nymphs!
+Look here

-This ant is the Immigrant Pavement Ant.
+This ant is the Immigrant Pavement Ant, Tetramorium immigrans.
 One of its distinguishing characteristics is its square head.
-I only seem to have this one photo.
-Sorry!
+In this small video, the ants are trying to carry a large beetle out of the nest.

 There are a number of other arthropods whose younger forms resemble an ant.
 For example, there is a Spider that mimics an Ant, but I've never seen one of those.
 There are two bugs, however, that I've seen nymphs and adults.